Banana Cinnamon Rolls

 These banana cinnamon rolls seemed blasphemous to my cinnamon roll traditionalist brother, but it is safe to say he came around after tasting them.
 The dough recipe is from Sarah Kieffer, with a slight adaptation of mine to add a banana.
 The result is a soft pillowy roll with a hint of banana in the dough, just a bit more in the cinnamon banana filling and a simple brown butter cream cheese frosting!
 Enjoy.

-These soft and gooey cinnamon rolls have just the right amount of banana in the dough and the filling.
-This dough recipe is adapted from Sarah Keiffer's "Soft and Gooey Cinnamon rolls".
+These soft and gooey banana cinnamon rolls have just the right amount of banana in the dough and the filling.
+This dough recipe is adapted from Sarah Keiffer's "Soft and Gooey Cinnamon rolls."
 Topped with my brown butter cream cheese frosting, these are sure to be a crowd pleaser.

 PRep Time30 minutes